I offer doula services to interested current patients who are also using HypnoBirthing techniques for their births.

 As a doula, I meet with the mother or couple once or twice before the birth.
 During these meetings we discuss the wishes and desires for the birth and create birth plans.
 I can also suggest prenatal exercises and relaxation strategies to ease pain during labor and answer any questions that may arise regarding labor, comfort strategies, hospital procedures and interventions.

-During labor and birth I will provide emotional and physical support to aid in pain relief and relaxation.
+During labor and birth I will provide emotional and physical support to the birthing mother.
 I am trained to recognize the signs of the emotional and physical stages of labor and can perform massage and comfort techniques as well as suggest position changes, movements and relaxation strategies.
+As a HypnoBirthing instructor I am also well trained in helping women use self-hypnosis, deep relaxation and visualization techniques that align the mind with what the body is doing.
 I will also act as an information advocate for the mother.
 I do not give medical advice, nor do I perform any medical procedures but I will explain procedures and help the mother elicit more information from doctors or midwives when she needs it.
 My job as an advocate is to help the mother get all the information necessary so that she can make the most informed and best decisions for herself and her baby.